 Organizations across the globe now consider organizational culture as one of the most critical contributing factors responsible for consistent business growth.
 So, we came up with an essential guide to building a great organizational culture – hope you find it useful

-It is well-known that every organization is different and boasts of unique workplace culture.
+It is well-known that every organization is different and boasts of a unique workplace culture.

-Put in simple words, it can be defined as cumulative result of experiences, expectations, philosophies, behaviours and the workings of individual members and groups in the workforce.
+Put in simple words, it can be defined as the cumulative result of experiences, expectations, philosophies, behaviors, and the workings of individual members and groups in the workforce.

-The first step toward building an organizational culture is to understand its linkage on all other aspects of the organization.
+The first step toward building an organizational culture is to understand its linkage to all other aspects of the organization.

 The most important of these characteristics are as follows: